 If your video is about a makeup transformation, then your title shouldn’t be “What happened later completely blew my mind..” because even though it is catchy, most people will consider it clickbait, and will hence consider your channel unworthy of their subscription.

 Your title also shouldn’t be just “Makeover,” because there are a lot of makeovers that a user can watch, what makes your video worth the time?
 A good title grabs attention, but isn’t clickbait, like “Stunning transformation: Before and After,” which seems catchy but relevant.

-I know it’s hard to take stunning shots and record Dolby level audio on a budget, but you should make best use with what you can afford.
+I know it’s hard to take stunning shots and record Dolby level sound on a budget, but you should make best use with what you can afford.
 Put in that extra effort to get visuals in good lighting, and make sure you are free from disturbances during filming.
 Good quality videos will be comfortable to the viewers’ eyes and ears.
 The quality of your videos will increase subscribers who will watch your videos for their richness.
-For more info on affordable digital marketing, look out for our secret tips in How to Budget for Digital Marketing (Secret tips) by Prof. Seema.
+For more info on affordable digital marketing, check How to Budget for Digital Marketing

-For a more comprehensive guide to video marketing in Hindi, check out Video Marketing in Hindi by Prof. Seema.
+For a more comprehensive guide to video marketing in Hindi, check out Video Marketing in Hindi.

 So, to conclude:

-- Don’t make your videos super long, and make sure your videos aren’t just a huge commercial for your sponsors.
-Carefully brew up a script that engages viewers while publicizing your sponsors.
+- Don’t make your videos super long, and make sure your videos aren’t just a massive commercial for your sponsors.

 - Be careful while designing the thumbnail, choosing titles, and even while recording.
 It should be catchy without being misleading, and comfortable to listen to.